All you need are friends

 Despite technology and social media fuelling the 21st Century, there’s still no substitute for the feeling you get when you meet a friend face to face.
 You can have a laugh, share your feelings, halve your worries, have a gossip… maybe even come up with the solution to world peace over cake and a latte (let’s face it; with caffeine and good company, absolutely anything is possible).

+At Lendlease retirement Villages around Australia, friendships are being forged and cemented minute by minute.
+Neighbours are meeting in the street, discovering common interests.
+Residents are catching up in their community centres, sharing their news, introducing their grandkids.
+Village Life is designed to create the lasting ties of friendship that also serves as added support.
 But even more than enjoying a dose of the social warm fuzzies, research has found that having a strong network of friends around you is key to boosting your longevity.
 An Australian study conducted by the Centre for Ageing Studies at Flinders University, followed nearly 1,500 older people for 10 years and found that those with a large group of friends lived 22% longer than those with little or no social contact.
 The authors suspect that good friends help to discourage unhealthy behaviours such as smoking and drinking, and the companionship provided by friends may help ward off depression, boost self-esteem, and provide support.

 "People with social support have fewer cardiovascular problems and immune problems, and lower levels of cortisol – a stress hormone," says Tasha R. Howe, PhD, associate professor of psychology at Humboldt State University.
 "Why?
 The evolutionary argument maintains that humans are social animals, and we have evolved to be in groups.
 We have always needed others for our survival.
 It's in our genes.
 Therefore, people with social connections feel more relaxed and at peace, which is related to better health."